RadioAstronomySoftwareGroup/pyuvdata/README.md

 # pyuvdata
 pyuvdata defines a pythonic interface to interferometric data sets.
-Currently pyuvdata supports reading and writing of miriad and uvfits.
+Currently pyuvdata supports reading and writing of miriad and uvfits and reading of FHD ([Fast Holographic Deconvolution](https://github.com/EoRImaging/FHD)) save files.

 # Motivation
-The two main goals are
+The two main goals are:

 1. to provide a high quality, well documented path to convert between datasets
 2. support the direct use of datasets from python with minimal software
 3. provide precise data definition via both human readable code and high quality online documentation